rehanmollick/splitpay-escrow/README.md

 - Deposit ETH into the contract as the buyer.
 - Confirm delivery to release funds to recipients, or refund if the deadline passes without delivery.
 - Manage contracts by pasting the contract address on the manage page.

-## Notes
-- All contracts are deployed and managed on the Sepolia testnet.
-- You must have SepoliaETH in your MetaMask wallet to use the app.
-- The frontend is deployed on Vercel for easy access and sharing.

 ## License
 MIT